hnb2/flask-boilerplate/README.md

 ## Some goals/wanted features:

  * Have the swagger UI on ghpages ?
- * Transition to python 3.6 (at least 3.5)
  * Make it public again

 ## Installation

-This project requires pip and virtualenv.
+This project requires python 3.
 ```bash
 make install
 ```